y-yosuke/tecgihan_driver/doc/dma03_driver.md

 get_itf(self)
 ```

-Get a list of 3x3 float data of ITF (Interference coefficients) from the amplifier.
+Get a list of 3x3 float data of ITF from the amplifier.

+ITF means Interference coefficients.

 **Returns:**